 He drove away from Chloe Nicholl’s house at 5.52 a.m.

-Chloe Nicholls savoured the sensation of the paint cracking and drying on her breasts as the old man breathed on her bare skin.
-They were both naked and caked in greens, browns, whites and yellows.
-All about the walls were magnificent daubings which twisted together like vines, and strewn about the floor were reams of paper with words scribbled on them in two different sets of handwriting: hers, and William Blake’s, who was now dying in her arms.
+Chloe savoured the sensation of the paint cracking and drying on her breasts as the old man breathed on her bare skin.
+They were both naked and caked in various colours of paint .
+Magnificent daubings twisted together like vines on walls.
+Strewn about the floor were wild scribblings in two different sets of handwriting: hers, and William Blake’s, who was now dying in her arms.

 It had been the greatest and briefest friendship she had ever known.
-They had both spent the night painting, drinking, reciting, drinking, writing and laughing.
-Chloe no longer felt shackled to her hormones.
-The compulsion was gone, pummelled into the ether with paint, laughter, red wine and black ink.
+They had spent the night painting, writing, reciting, drinking, and laughing together.
+Chloe no longer felt shackled to her body.
+Metaphysics had taken over.
+The compulsion was gone, pummelled into the ether with paint, red wine and black ink.

-Blake’s breathing had become very quiet now, and the paint on Chloe’s breast was dry.
-As she held his head in her lap, she told him that she would miss him terribly.
+Blake’s breathing had become quiet now, and the paint on Chloe’s breast had dried.
+As she held his head in her lap, she whispered in his ear.
+‘I’ll miss you.’

 ‘Do you pity me?’ he asked.

 ‘Yes,’ replied Chloe, unable to prevent one of her tears falling on to his cheek.